-- 1. record the details of the allegations into GradeXpert and the student's file; and - 2. inform the relevant staff involved and the Principal.
+- 1. record the details of the allegations in incident register or student file and - 2. inform Principal.

 The Principal is responsible for investigating allegations of bullying in a timely and sensitive manner.
 To appropriately investigate an allegation of bullying, the Principal may: